Skip to Content

 What does a bell pepper look like?

-Bell peppers are a bell-shaped large pepper.
+Bell peppers are large bell-shaped peppers.
 They range from 4 inches up to 8 inches for the largest peppers.
 The colors of bell peppers cover the rainbow, ranging from green, red, yellow, orange and even purple, depending on the variety.

 What does a bell pepper taste like?

-Similarly to the mini bell pepper, the different colors of bell peppers have differences in flavor.
+Similarly to the mini bell pepper, bell peppers of different colors have different flavors.
 Green bell peppers are the least ripe or sweet.
-As the bell pepper ripens from green, to red, then yellow, and finally orange, the sweetness and flavor increases.
+As the bell pepper ripens from green to red, then yellow, and finally orange, the sweetness and flavor increase.
 The flavor of a purple pepper can be compared to a green pepper.
 If left on the plant longer, the purple pepper will normally ripen to yellow and then orange.

 How hot is a bell pepper?